-COLLEGE OF SOCIAL SCIENCE & HUMANITIES
+COLLEGE OF SOCIAL SCIENCE AND HUMANITIES

-Background of Colleges of Social Science and Humanities
+Welcome to College of Social Science and Humanities

 Wollo University is one amongst the 13 universities launched as per the government’s higher education spreading out agenda that started in 1996 E.C./2004 G.C.
 The founding stone was laid by the then Minister of Education W/ro Genet Zewde in 1996 E.C./2004 G.C. and as of February 1999 E.C./2007 G.C., in a humid inaugurating ritual attended by officials and local people, Wollo University was legitimately opened and went operational accepting 750 students.
 The University constitutes two campuses namely Dessie and Kombolcha and is situated in South Wollo Zone of Amhara National Regional State 400 km away from the capital Addis Ababa.